Faculty: Steve Haslam

 Note: Please consult your individual academic major listings in this catalog for any language requirement under their governance.

-Native Fluency—Students demonstrating native fluency in a language other than English may request and receive upon proper documentation a waiver for the foreign language requirement for the major (see Language Department, START Center, or Registrar’s Office for proper procedure).
+Native Fluency—Students demonstrating native fluency in a language other than English may request and receive upon proper documentation a waiver for the world language requirement for the major (see Language Department or Registrar’s Office for proper procedure).
 No credit, however, is awarded for this waiver.